-- Establishing a Dog Park in Your Community: In depth article by the American Kennel Club answers the question, “What is a dog park and how does it benefit the community?”
+Establishing a Dog Park in Your Community: The American Kennel Club answers the question, “What is a dog park and how does it benefit the community?”
 You can download it from the AKC website as a 20-page booklet with photos.